 Any of the outcomes mentioned in game theory can be better explained through an idea known as a target range.
 This is the range that the parties are willing to settle between.
 This target range defines what a party sees as acceptable for the dispute, and parties will usually only go outside of this range if they are offered something that coincides with another interest in exchange.
 However, in a win-win situation, both parties achieve a solution within their target range.
 Or they may find a solution that is unique and creative that gives both of them their needs.

-A win-win situation may happen in a variety of ways.
+A win-win outcome may happen in a variety of ways.

-- A win-win situation may result when the parties find a fair middle ground that benefits both parties.
+- When the parties find a fair middle ground that benefits both parties involved.

-- It may also be the result of the parties working together to create a creative new solution that sets the parties up to improve their situation.
+- When the parties work together to create a creative new solution that sets the parties up to improve their situation.

 The two sisters meet and discuss their options.
 Patti thinks that if Darla wants to expand their production, some of that cost should come out of pocket for her and suggests this.
 She would also like to expand her business knowledge by earning an MBA and would like to fund this through the company as an incentive for her new role.
 Darla would like to go to culinary school because she feels like training on confections will help her continue to create decadent candy for their customers.
 She would also like to increase her share of the profits on Darla Drops.
 Both sisters present their points and the reasoning behind them.
 Both of them see the value in the proposals from each other and want to work to make it a reality.